jdeon/foundryvtt-particles-fx/README.md

-# foundryVTT-particule FX
+# foundryVTT-particles FX

-The module contains several methods to generate particules using a json input.
-The particules are simples sprites textures managed by script, no need of video files.
+The module contains several methods to generate particles using a json input.
+The particles are simples sprites textures managed by script, no need of video files.

 <br>